-In the southeast corner of the building, the Denver Biscuit Company is getting ready to open its fourth all-day breakfast joint, after the original Atomic Cowboy on East Colfax, the second on South Broadway and the newest on Tennyson Street.
+Many of those are still just empty spaces, but three are close enough to be recognizable as what they will soon become. the Denver Biscuit Company is getting ready to open its fourth all-day breakfast joint, after the original Atomic Cowboy on East Colfax, the second on South Broadway and the newest on Tennyson Street.
 The Stanley version of the restaurant lacks the Atomic Cowboy brand and the Fat Sully's Pizza component and will focus instead on breakfast and lunch — but with plenty of beer and cocktails, too.
 A small patio faces an outdoor plaza, and counter seating along the interior promenade affords a view into the restaurant while keeping customers in the flow of the market.
 Of course, there's bar seating and tables inside the restaurant, too, which is almost entirely encased in glass walls for an open, airy environment that extends into the second-floor space with vaulted ceilings.
 The Denver Biscuit Company is now hiring and is expected to open in the next month.

 Annette, a slightly more upscale eatery than the beer halls, taquerias and fast-casual counters that have debuted so far.
 Glover is an alumnus of Acorn and a graduate of the Culinary Institute of America in New York; she also did time at New York City's Spotted Pig.
 Annette is named for Glover's feisty Texan Aunt Netsie, who taught the chef more about having strong opinions than about cooking.
 The restaurant will be open for lunch, dinner and weekend brunch, serving creative New American fare with a goal of making guests feel as if they're having dinner in Glover's own home.
 Opening-menu items include large plates meant for sharing, with whole roasted sea bream, pork shoulder and beef tongue among the proteins, and smaller plates that include papas bravas with charred octopus, and lentils with burrata, arugula and preserved lemon.
 Construction is well under way, and Annette should open by late winter or early spring.